goalaleo/dotfiles/README.md

 ```

 ## Usage
-Run `rake` from the root directory to start creating symlinks.
+Run `rake` from the repo root directory to start creating symlinks.
 If a link already exists in the home directory, the task will ask
 for confirmation before replacing the existing file.
 ```bash